syedumerahmedcode/concepts-in-simple-words/Rest/README_Rest.md

 - Server side: Looks at first part of header and knows that it is Basic encoding--> Perform a Base64 decoding on the second part of the string-->Takes the string before the _:_ as user name-->Takes the string after the _:_ as the password--> Finally,it checks if the combination of user name and password matches with what is stored on the server.
 - Encoding is just a way to convert a string into another string i.e. Encoding!=Encryption.
 Due to this fact, it is **not** a secure method.
 - One workaround is to always send the encoded string via HTTPS.
+- Why encode?
+The intent of the encoding is _to encode non-HTTP compatible characters_ that may be in the user name and password into those that are HTTP-compatible.

+**Disadvantages of Basic Authentication**

+- It is subject to replay attacks.
+- No encryption performed.